epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-05-20-explaining-monad.markdown

 ---

+> This is my personal note.
+> This article needs remake.
+> It needs an overhaul to be useful.

 <div class="alert alert-dismissible alert-info">
   <button type="button" class="close" data-dismiss="alert">&times;</button>
   <strong>Information:</strong> This article need a lot of inkscape diagram.
+</div>

 I'm busy on something else right now.
-</div>
+Sleeping in my office.
+I'll be back someday.

 ### The Riddle